-- 4. Did you receive information from the clinical facility prior to your arrival?
+4. Did you receive information from the clinical facility prior to your arrival?
 Yes No 5.
-Did the on-site orientation provide you with an awareness of the Yes No information and resources that you would need for the experience? - 6.
+Did the on-site orientation provide you with an awareness of the information and resources that you would need for the experience?
+Yes No 6.
 What else could have been provided during the orientation?
-Nothing.
-Orientation was clear.
+NA